 People need to move their lives online — from distance learning to telehealth — but many underserved communities lack home broadband, devices, and digital literacy skills.
 Consequently, existing gaps in services have been exacerbated.
 Digital inclusion is crucial, and by supporting local communities in accessing the resources they need, we can make massive strides in combating the growing inequities.

-The Digital Inclusion Fellowship, launched in 2015 in partnership with Google Fiber, envisions a world where all people have a computer and internet connection at home that they can use to meet their goals.
-By providing training and connections to a national network of experts, the Fellowship program supports local nonprofit leaders in creating and building effective programs that best serve their communities.
-Participating nonprofit staff receive a year of learning and coaching, and launch or expand digital literacy programs.
+The Digital Inclusion Fellowship, launched in 2015 in partnership with Google Fiber, envisions a society where all people have a computer and internet connection at home that they can use to meet their goals.
+By providing training and connections to a national network of experts, the fellowship program supports local nonprofit leaders in creating and building effective programs that best serve their communities.
+Participating nonprofit staff receive a year of learning and coaching to launch or expand digital literacy programs.

-Fellows in this year-long professional development cohort will develop digital literacy programs specifically suited to serve their communities.
+Fellows in the year-long professional development cohort will develop digital literacy programs specifically suited to serve their communities.
 These programs may help:

 - job seekers achieve certifications, develop resumes, and search for jobs

 - seniors use technology to communicate with loved ones

 - entrepreneurs start or expand an online business

 - participants acquire devices